kjy7567/Arduino_Fast_Keyboard_Library/README.md

 Description
 ------
-The default Arduino keyboard library calls sendReport every time a switch is pressed or released.
+The default Arduino keyboard library calls sendReport every time when switch is pressed or released.
 That's very inefficient, so you can speed up the latency by only calling sendReport once at the end after a key scan.

 How to Use